-A directive property that can be the target of event binding.
+A directive property that can be the target of event binding (read more in the event binding section of the Template Syntax page).
 Events stream out of this property to the receiver identified in the template expression to the right of the equal sign.

-This form is also known as upper camel case to distinguish it from lower camel case, which is simply called camelCase.
+This form is also known as upper camel case to distinguish it from lower camel case or simply camelCase.
 In this documentation, "PascalCase" means upper camel case and "camelCase" means lower camel case.

 An Angular pipe is a function that transforms input values to output values for